The Purpose Of La Casa Is As Follows:

 I. Faculty Advisor

-With the exception of the Faculty Advisor, these position are to be elected for the entire academic year during the first meeting of all House members.
+With the exception of the Faculty Advisor, these positions are to be elected for the entire academic year during the first meeting of all House members.
 It is our belief that this meeting should be held once the application and admittance process is completed in the spring semester.
 At the very latest, it should not be held after the first week of the fall semester.
 In case of study abroad/other departure, new elections will take place at the end of fall semester for the spring.

-The election process of the above mentioned positions (Chair, Treasurer and Secretary) will go as follows:
+The election process of the above mentioned positions (Co-Presidents, Treasurer and Secretary) will go as follows:

-The election is administered by the current Chair with the House’s best interest in mind.
+The election is administered by the current (Co-)President(s) with the House’s best interest in mind.
 The election will be announced as soon as the new House members are selected.
 A week after selection, a meeting will take place to hold Room Draw and elections.
 Nominations should be submitted by email to the current Secretary before this meeting place by the nominee.
 It is at this meeting that all nominations for each positions must be made.
-The nomination must be seconded by another House member and accepted by the nominee.
 Since the House members of La Casa are a small but dedicated group, all returning members must vote and not abstain from voting.
-However, the current Chair (i.e. Incumbent) does not vote, if he/she will be returning in the fall.
+However, the current (Co-)President(s) (i.e. Incumbent) does not vote, if he/she will be returning in the fall.
 Therefore, all House members that will return for the fall semester are required to be present during House elections.
 The day of the election, each nominee must come to the meeting prepared with a written statement in which he/she expresses his/her purpose for running for the nominated position (responsibilities of each position is outlined in the next section).
 No one House member may hold more than one of the positions outlined above.
 A House member may be nominated for more than one position, but may only run for one.

 After all statements have been read by the nominees for each elected position, elections will be held.
 No “write-in” nominees are allowed because they fail to comply with the election procedures outlined above.
 Each House member votes once for each position with each House member’s vote carrying equal weight.
 House member ballots are then tabulated and the nominees with the majority vote for each position wins their respective election.
-In the event that no majority is gained by the nominees (i.e. tie vote) for a given position, the current Chair breaks the tie with his/her vote (if and only if he/she will not be a returning House member).
+In the event that no majority is gained by the nominees (i.e. tie vote) for a given position, the current (Co-)President(s) breaks the tie with his/her vote (if and only if he/she will not be a returning House member).
 In the event that any of the above procedures are broken, it is the right of any candidate to challenge the election.
-He/She may bring up his challenge to the current Chair and it is the current Chair’s duty to pass judgement on the challenge to the election.
-If any procedure is broken during the actual election (i.e. Abstaining vote, write-in vote, no vote, etc.), the election is to be redone until all House members vote.
+He/She may bring up their challenge to the current (Co-)President(s) and it is the current (Co-)President(s)’s duty to pass judgment on the challenge to the election.
+If any procedure is broken during the actual election (i.e. abstaining vote, write-in vote, no vote, etc.), the election is to be redone until all House members vote.

 (a) To act as a representative of La Casa on campus and off-campus as necessary.